vongohren/personal-website/content/posts/my-trello-input-process.md

 ## Collecting from [Medium](https://medium.com/)

 Another scenario is when I want to read an article.
 I have [Medium](https://medium.com/) both on my phone and on the web.
-And sometimes I get articles or find articles that I don't have time to read right now and want to read later.
-But the questions is, how do I collect it?
+And sometimes I get articles or find articles that I don’t have time to read right now and want to read later.
+But the question is, how do I collect it?

 Medium has this thing called bookmarks, but whoever goes back to medium bookmarks and try to read through them a couple of days later?
-I know I don't!
+I know I don’t!

 As I wrote in [the earlier article](https://vongohren.me/posts/how-i-put-a-process-on-life/), I need to have it all in one source and not scattered across the internet or browsers.
 That is why I use a tool called [IFTTT(If this then that)](https://ifttt.com/medium), which helps me a lot!
 As you can see in the earlier visualization, it helps me with 4 of my sources!

-But because Medium has this function called bookmarking, I'm able to do this with one simple click of a button.
+But because Medium has this function called bookmarking, I’m able to do this with one simple click of a button.
 And not have to copy the URL and paste it somewhere or anything.
-It has to be fast, or it becomes to tedious.
+It has to be fast, or it becomes tedious.

 ![Picture of an article with a bookmark function](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/Screenshot_20191104-225333.png?alt=media&token=b935f721-e6f8-4201-9d2c-c6403a05788b)

 This bookmark click and registration, you can utilize and plug through IFTTT and send that data wherever you want to.
 Making sure you don’t leave small breadcrumbs all over the place for you to think about and have to pick up.
 But rather pull it into one almighty source, which would be Trello for me!

 Below you can see the recipe and stats around this function.
 It is quite simple to set up, and it is all free!

 ![IFTTT recipe](https://firebasestorage.googleapis.com/v0/b/vongohren-website.appspot.com/o/iftttrecipei.png?alt=media&token=26fa0371-e1ea-485b-b452-dcedc583889a)

 So, when I click that bookmark button, either on the web or via the medium app on the phone, IFTTT will work on my behalf send that data to my Trello board.

 From there the [robot/butler](https://help.trello.com/article/1198-an-intro-to-butler) takes over and populates the card with information such as the right label and a to-do list for everything that comes from Medium.
 And then I get a card like the following, automatically by clicking bookmark in Medium: